amirongit/notecode/django.md

 some metadata attributes, such as `db_table`, would cause inconsistencies if inherited & are therefore removed by default from subclasses.

 concrete model inheritance can define weak entities.<br>
-when inheriting a concrete model:
+when inheriting a concrete model
 - a field of type `django.db.models.OneToOneField` is automatically set on the subclass; it can be defined explicitly by passing `True` to the `parent_link` argument
 - the parent model's fields are accessible through the subclass, while their data remains in the parent's table

 most concrete model metadata attributes are not inherited by subclasses, except for a few, such as `ordering` & `get_latest_by`.

-proxy models can encapsulate, extend, manipulate, or modify the code-level behaviour of concrete models, including:
+proxy models can encapsulate, extend, manipulate, or modify the code-level behaviour of concrete models, including
 - metadata attributes
 - managers
 - methods